 Puerto Rico features sexy and sunny tropical weather with an average annual temperature of 27°C and a mean sea temperature of 28°C. The island features exquisite beaches, a UNESCO World Heritage District at San Juan, Spanish, African, and Indian cultural influences, and a wide array of activities and adventures.
 The best time to travel to Puerto Rico, mid-April in June, shortly after the winter and Easter crack, and before the rainy summer.

 The weather remains glowing, warm, and breezy, with an average of 9 hours of daily sun, and the winter audiences have gone home.
-Even the American hotels start advertisements room rates at under $200 an evening.
+Even the hotels in South America start advertisements room rates at under $200 an evening.
 June is still one of the latest months on the island, but it’s a great month for events and festivals plus warm sea temperatures and plenty of shores me-an ample chance to chill down with a sea swim.

 best time to travel to Puerto Rico: Should you intend to travel in the winter, create bookings 2-3 months beforehand.
 It is tough to book accommodations for Christmas at selected resorts and the month of February less than 1-2 months early.